DINHQuangDung1999/ARE/README.md

 In this paper, we propose to control the variance of pathwise gradient in first-order model-based RL algorithms via using the TD-λ return as the maximization objective for the actor network.
 In addition, we propose to adaptively adjust λ using a value-fitting objective to avoid expensive manual tuning and further enhance the learning stability.

-Our algorithms demonstrate improvements over challenging locomotion tasks, with an average improvement of roughly 50% over the Ant environment and almost 100% with the simulated Unitree Go2 quadruped environment.
-Moreover, our design allows exploiting the gradient information over a much longer learning horizon, enabling more effective long-term credit assignment for first- order model-based reinforcement learning methods.

 <table align="center">
   <tbody>
   <tr>